SecondThundeR/otaquiz/README.md

 https://example.com/api/auth/callback/shikimori
 ```

-To finish, copy Client ID and Client Secret into `.env` to use NextAuth login functionality
+To finish, copy Client ID and Client Secret into `.env` to use NextAuth functionality

-Currently, Shikimori doesn't allow usage of HTTP URI's, so for development, see next section for launching HTTPS proxy
+Bear in mind, Shikimori doesn't allow use of HTTP URI's, so to use authorization in dev build, see next section for configuring HTTPS proxy

-### Launching localhost with HTTPS proxy
+### Using localhost with HTTPS proxy

-> This section describes steps for launching HTTPS proxy for macOS.
-To use such proxy on Windows/Linux, just google how to :c
+This section describes steps for launching HTTPS proxy for macOS

+> To use such proxy on Windows/Linux, just google how to do this

 Install `mkcert` for creating certificate authority and localhost certificate